 Transform your understanding of creative collaboration.
-For children, collaboration involves recognizing that other people have ideas, too, and that when solving a problem in a group, sometimes it makes sense to go with a peer's idea, or to combine ideas.
-Museums attract diverse families, who may practice different traditions or speak different languages.
-This diversity sparks beneficial opportunities for exchange of ideas, and museums are poised to facilitate this exchange, though they recognize the challenge.
+For children, collaboration involves recognizing that other people have ideas, too.
+And when solving a problem in a group, sometimes it makes sense to go with a peer's idea, or to combine ideas.
+California libraries attract diverse families, who may practice different traditions or speak different languages.
+This diversity sparks beneficial opportunities for exchange of ideas, and libraries are poised to facilitate this exchange, though they recognize the challenge.
+Shakti Maisen of Los Angeles Public Library describes, "The collaboration model can be challenging to implement.
+At a recent training, we librarians were talking about how to present programs that encourage kids and teens to teach each other, work together, and be open to 'failure' in order to learn new things from one another."